rowlandhill/ruby-vs-js-hash-dictionary-study/README.md

 By the end of this, developers should be able to:

--   Constrast Ruby hashes with JavaScript dictionaries.
+-   Compare and contrast Ruby hashes with JavaScript dictionaries.
 -   Create a Ruby hash using both the implicit (`{}`) and `new` constructors.
 -   Assign a value to, modify, and delete a value in a Ruby hash using a specified key.